Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in the decay

 The dipion invariant mass distribution has been shown to be a useful observable to study the underlying dynamics of $\tau^- \to \pi^-\pi^0 \nu_\tau \gamma$ decay \cite{CEN,Flores-Tlalpa:2005msx,pablo20}.
 The distribution associated to a particular angular emission of the charged pion with respect to the dipion momenta in the $\tau$ rest frame may resemble the behavior observed in the $e^+e^- \to \pi^0 \pi^0 \gamma$ process discussed previously.
 In Fig. \ref{dimesonangle}, we show the dimeson invariant mass distribution due to the $\omega$ channel, normalized to the non-radiative decay width ($\Gamma_{nr}$) for several angles of the charged pion emission, obtained using the same kinematics as in Ref. \cite{Flores-Tlalpa:2005msx}.
 Lines in the upper region of the figure (Full) consider $\rho$ and $\rho^\prime$.
 The lines in the lower region consider only the $\rho^\prime$ contribution, for the corresponding angles.
 We observe that small angles are favored and the individual resonant structures are split.

-In Fig. \ref{dimesonfull}, we show the dipion invariant mass for the full radiative amplitude and the individual contributions, coming from the interference of the SI part and the $\omega$ channel when considering either $\rho$ or $\rho^\prime$ intermediate state.
+In Fig. \ref{dimesonfull}, we show the dipion invariant mass distribution regardless of the angle.
+The dotted line corresponds to the total dipion invariant mass (obtained from the SI diagrams plus interference with the $\omega$ channel), the dot-dashed line is the contribution excluding the $\rho^\prime$ in the $\omega$ channel, and the solid line is the SI contribution.
 We use a cut off for the photon energy of ${E_{\gamma}}_{min}=$300 MeV, implemented by introducing a fictitious mass at the kinematical level, such that the photon energy can not go lower than that energy.
-The doted line corresponds to the total dipion invariant mass, the dot-dashed line is the contribution excluding the $\rho^\prime$ in the $\omega$ channel, and the solid line is the SI contribution.